Avaiga/taipy-doc/docs/relnotes.md

    - When submitting a scenario, a pipeline or a task, a list of jobs or a Job will be returned.
    - When submitting a scenario, pipeline, or task in standalone mode, the user can use the parameters _wait_ and _timeout_ to wait until the submitted jobs are finished or up to _timeout_ seconds.
+   - When in standalone mode, the job dispatcher will be running in a sub-thread that will periodically check for new jobs submitted by Taipy to execute.
    - When a running job is failed, its subsequent jobs will be abandoned.
    - A primary scenario can be deleted along with its cycle if it is the only scenario in the cycle.
    - The messages of the various Exceptions that can be raised have been improved to help the users debug their